Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/1-4-2024-Recovering-digital-evidence.md

   ![error](/assets/images/digital-forensics/recovering_digital-evidence/trim.png)

-  "NTFS DisableDeleteNotify = 0" - means that the TRIM feature is enabled on your SSD.
+  `NTFS DisableDeleteNotify = 0`  means that the TRIM feature is enabled on your SSD.

-  "NTFS DisableDeleteNotify = 1" - means that the TRIM feature is disabled on your SSD.
+  `NTFS DisableDeleteNotify = 1` means that the TRIM feature is disabled on your SSD.

    When attempting to recover data from SSDs or even accessing information from SSDs formatted with either a Full or Quick format, traditional methods are generally ineffective.
 Traditional data recovery methods can only be utilized on SSDs if the TRIM command is not executed or if at least one of the components does not support TRIM.
 These components include: